helgemohn/Neural-SWIFT/README.md

 This repository is organized as follows:

-- 'data' download the files of this benchmark dataset to this directory.
+- [data](#real-cool-heading) download the files of this benchmark dataset to this directory.
 The followings scripts ecpects the data to be downloaded upfront.
 - 'tools' contains Python files to open and process the dataset
 - 'main.ipynb' provides vanilla code to explore the dataset